 - Download the information pack, giving you more information about the Great Easter Trail 2021 (PDF, 1.6MB)

 We know of the inexhaustible creativity, gifting and talents that exist within Salvation Army corps right around the world.
 This is their moment!
 In the lead up to Easter, we would like to encourage anyone with artistic ability to create something that depicts part of the Easter story.
+Share your artwork based on the Easter narrative online with the hashtag #GreatEasterTrail.

 Be empowered to be as diverse in this remit as possible.
 Ideas include: